TasmoAdmin/TasmoAdmin/README.md

 ### Session and CSRF protection

 Authenticated state changes require a POST request with the session CSRF token.
-The session cookie uses `SameSite=Lax`, so an iframe deployment continues to work when the parent and TasmoAdmin are same-site.
-Cross-site framing requires a separate, explicitly designed deployment policy.
+The session cookie uses `SameSite=Lax` by default, so an iframe deployment continues to work when the parent and TasmoAdmin are same-site.
+To embed TasmoAdmin in another HTTPS site, such as Home Assistant or Organizr, set `TASMO_ALLOW_CROSS_SITE_IFRAME=true`.
+This uses `SameSite=None; Secure` only for HTTPS requests; HTTP stays at `SameSite=Lax`.
+Browsers that block third-party cookies may still require a user exception.

 For a deployment check, verify an authenticated device command and self-update form in both day and night mode, then confirm that a cross-site POST and a legacy state-changing GET URL leave the installation unchanged.